-- Entry, exit & visas: Brits, EU Nationals and most Commonwealth citizens don't need a visa to enter Antigua and departure tax is included in the airfare so you won't be faced with any extra costs on your holiday to Antigua.
+- Entry, exit & visas: Brits, EU nationals and most Commonwealth citizens don't need a visa to enter Antigua and departure tax is included in the airfare so you won't be faced with any extra costs.

 - Currency: like much of the Caribbean, the US Dollar is the unofficial currency and widely accepted; you'll find very few places where a dollar bill will be denied.
 However, the official currency of the island is the Eastern Caribbean Dollar - EC$ - and you can withdraw this from cash machines on the island.

-- In an emergency: being a British colony you can dial 999 here for Fire, Police or Ambulance as well as 911.
+- In an emergency: as a former British colony, you can dial 999 for Fire, Police or Ambulance as well as 911.

 When to go to Antigua

 The weather in Antigua is consistently good, with warm-to-hot temperatures and low rainfall year-round, and is especially popular for those seeking some winter sunshine.
 As with many Caribbean and tropical destinations, the weather forecast can scare you off with threats of cloud and thunderstorms but, in reality, this tends to mean short-lived rain showers or passing clouds.

 There is the slim chance a hurricane may affect the weather in Antigua in some way during the peak season, especially in September, though these months tend to offer lower rates and far fewer tourists too.